Contemplating today's Gospel

 “Jesus was led by the Spirit into the desert to be tempted by the devil”

 Fr.
-Josep LAPLANA OSB Monk of Montserrat (Montserrat, Barcelona, Spain)Today, we see that Jesus, “Filled with the holy Spirit” (Lk 4:1), was led by the Spirit into the desert, far from men, to be able to immediately experience his total dependency upon the Father.
-In the end Jesus feels hungry and this moment of weakness is taken advantage of by the devil, who tries to tempt him with food to destroy the very nucleus of the identity of Jesus as the Son of God: his substantial and unconditional adhesion to the Father.
-And, today, our eyes cast upon Christ, victorious over evil, we feel stimulated to go deep into our preparation for Lent.
-We are pushed by a desire for authenticity: to fully be what we actually are: Jesus' disciples and, with him, sons of God.
-This is why we wish to get deeper and deeper in our profound adhesion to Jesus Christ and to his program of life, which is the Gospel: “One does not live by bread alone” (Lk 4:4).
+Josep LAPLANA OSB Monk of Montserrat (Montserrat, Barcelona, Spain)Today, Jesus, “filled with the Holy Spirit” (Lk 4:1), goes into the desert, far from men, to experience in an immediate and tangible way, his absolute dependence on the Father.
+Jesus feels attacked by hunger and this moment of weakness is taken advantage of by the Evil One, who tempts him with the intention of destroying the very core of Jesus’ identity as Son of God: his substantial and unconditional adherence to the Father.
+With our eyes fixed on Christ, the conqueror of evil, Christians today feel encouraged to enter the path of Lent.
+We are driven to do so by the desire for authenticity: to be fully what we are, disciples of Jesus and, with Him, children of God.
+This is why we want to deepen our profound attachment to Jesus Christ and to his program of life which is the Gospel: “One does not live by bread alone” (Lk 4:4).

-As Jesus in the desert, armed with the wisdom of the Scriptures, we are called to proclaim to our consumer world that man has been designed on a divine scale and he can only satisfy his thirst of felicity when he opens wide the doors of his life to Jesus Christ, Redeemer of man.
-This implies to overcome many temptations that want to belittle our human-divine vocation.
-With the example and strength of Jesus, tempted in the desert by Satan, we will unmask the many lies about man that, systematically, are spread by the social media of the pagan environment where we live in.
+Like Jesus in the desert, armed with the wisdom of Scripture, we feel called to proclaim in our consumerist world that man is designed on a divine scale and that he can only satisfy his hunger for happiness when he opens wide the doors of his life to Jesus Christ, Redeemer of man.
+This involves overcoming a multitude of temptations that seek to diminish our human-divine vocation.
+With the example and strength of Jesus tempted in the desert, we will unmask the many lies about man that are systematically told to us by social media and by the pagan environment in which we live.

-Saint Benedict dedicates chapter 49 of his Rule “On the Observance of Lent” and exhorts us to “wash away during these holy days all the negligence of other times, (...), and give ourselves up to prayer with tears, to reading, to compunction of heart and to abstinence (...).
-Thus everyone of his own will may offer God ‘with joy of the Holy Spirit’ something above the measure required of him (...).
-And with the joy of spiritual desire he may look forward to holy Easter.”
+Saint Benedict dedicates chapter 49 of his Rule to “The Observance of Lent” and exhorts us to “wash away in this holy season the negligences of other times (…), by devoting ourselves to prayer with tears, to reading, to compunction of heart and self-denial (...), to offer God something of our own will with the joy of the Holy Spirit (...) and look forward to holy Easter with joy and spiritual longing.”

 Thoughts on Today's Gospel